fenago/microservices/dockerize ML Python REST API/README.md

 Okay, are you ready?

 <h4>Step 5</h4>
- run the file `app.py` if no error occur open browser and navigate to `http://localhost:5002/` and you will see 'Hello World!'.
+ Run the file `app.py` if no error occur open browser and navigate to `http://localhost:5002/` and you will see 'Hello World!'.
    Now our server is online and listening to request.

 ![https://github.com/fenago/microservices/blob/master/coin/mdimg/mlGUI.png](https://github.com/fenago/microservices/blob/master/coin/mdimg/mlGUI.png "Logo Title Text 1")